rfarr/LogDefer-D/README.md

 In this example the provided callback will log messages to standard out.
 Once constructed you simple use the logger instance as you would a typical logger.
 Once the logger goes out of scope it will automatically "commit" the stream of collected log messages by serializing them to a structured format and then calling your provided writer callback.

-NOTE: Until the logger commits the messages *nothing* will actually be written.
+__NOTE__: Until the logger commits the messages *nothing* will actually be written.
 If your program calls exit or seg faults you will not see any logs for that event!
 In the future I hope to support an incremental logging feature that will allow you to write out log messages as they come in.

 ### Log Serialization